Oron people: Enwang group

-"It is probably" he wrote, "As far as Calabar land is concerned the Efik when they came from Creek Town met the Kwas and the Enwang, the Enwangs an Efik tribe must have come before the other Efiks.
+"It is probably, as far as Calabar land is concerned the Efik when they came from Creek Town met the Kwas and the Enwang, the Enwangs an Efik tribe must have come before the other Efiks.
 This is traditional history as given by the Henshaws, the Enwangs and the Kwas".

 Another evidence is the Enwang powerful deity 'Anantigha' which is still located at the Efut beach.
-And in the past and present Enwang chief have to be present in the installation and burial of the Obong of Efikland.
-Matters came to head when at Calabar in Nsidung the Enwang masquerade 'Etok Udo Ekang' drove an initiate into the house of an Nsidung woman, knock down a door which fell on a sleeping baby who was killed instantly.
-War broke out between Enwang and Nsidung, after an initiate victory, the Enwang were being defeated and forced to migrate once again.
+And in the past and present Enwang chiefs have to be present in the installation and burial of the Obong of Efikland.
+Matters came to a head when at Calabar in Nsidung the Enwang masquerade 'Etok Udo Ekang' drove an initiate into the house of an Nsidung woman, knocking down a door which fell on a sleeping baby who was killed instantly.
+War broke out between Enwang and Nsidung, after an initial victory, the Enwang were defeated and forced to migrate again.

-The movement took them to Oron where they landed at present day Esuk Oron, feeling still threatened by possible Efik pursuers, Enwangs left Esuk Oron and moved into the estuary of the Cross River where they settled at 'Mkpang Utong' so called because from there they can listen to news and hear the movement of the Efiks who still pursuing them.
-Mkpang Utong prove inhospitable, so they moved along the Mbo river to Ebughu.
+The movement took them to Oron where they landed at present day Esuk Oron, still feeling threatened by possible Efik pursuers, Enwangs left Esuk Oron and moved into the estuary of the Cross River where they settled at 'Mkpang Utong', so called because from there they can listen to news and hear the movement of the Efiks who were still pursuing them.
+Mkpang Utong proved inhospitable, so they moved along the Mbo river to Ebughu.

-Apparently the rulers of Ebughu refused to give them land to settle rather they directed them to other side of the Mbo river where Uba Mbe, swamp land suitable for settlement existed.
+Apparently the rulers of Ebughu refused to give them land to settle: rather, they directed them to other side of the Mbo river where Uba Mbe, swamp land suitable for settlement existed.

-According to tradition a mud skipper helped the Enwang cross the Mbo river to Uba where a new settlement was established, the advanced party sent words to others who were behind to join them as days went by the population grew.
-As pointed earlier, the tradition of origin and migration is accepted as among every Enwang family.
+According to tradition, a mud skipper helped the Enwang cross the Mbo river to Uba where a new settlement was established.
+The advance party sent word to others who were behind to join them, and as days went by the population grew.
+As mentioned earlier, the tradition of origin and migration is accepted among every Enwang family.
 It is no little fact that the Enwang are more related in origin to the Efiks than their Oron neighbours, as they agree to their relationship with the Efiks and accept brotherly relationship with the Oron.